andrew-bibb/cmst/README.md

 The [Wiki](https://github.com/andrew-bibb/cmst/wiki) has been started and announcements, news and other information can be found there.

+[Screen shots:](https://github.com/andrew-bibb/cmst/wiki/Screenshots) are now included in the Wiki

 There is a PKGBUILD for this project in the Arch Linux AUR.

 If you are not on Arch download the release and extract the files.
 Then run: